akupferb/808xmidterm/README.md

 ## Demo

 Our system test acts as our demo, running the full kinematic and path planning chain.
-It is demonstrable through running system_test_demo.sh (may need to make it runnable via chmod +x system_test_demo.sh)
+It is demonstrable through running system_test_demo.sh (may need to make it runnable via chmod +x system_test_demo.sh).
+It follows the same example as above:

+          executable [start][---end position--] [-----obstacle 1--rad] [-----obstacle 2--rad]
+./build/app/shell-app 0 0 0 2050.0 30.0 -1200.0 100000.1, 0.2, 0.3 0.5 100000.5, 0.6, 0.7 1.0

+This example starts the end effector at the origin, gives it an end position, and two spherical obstacles of different sizes.

+Note to graders: I suggest you use one of these examples here or in the shell script to run the application, to ensure that the code does not take too long to run.

 ## Notes

-Branch 'codingfunctions' used for implementing the functions as defined in the UML.
+Note to graders: I suggest you use one of these examples here or in the shell script to run the application, to ensure that the code does not take too long to run.

 ## Known Issues/Bugs

-As Jacobian calculations are very computationally intensive, pathing between distant points can be quite slow (>10 minutes).
+As Jacobian and kinematic calculations are very computationally intensive, pathing between distant points can be quite slow (>10 minutes).
 This current iteration acts as a working prototype that can be used as a base for an improved performance application in the future.

 Our code is not fully tested with many error and bounds checking.
 These remain good candidates for a hypothetical iteration 3 backlog.